ZS-OOD/ECL/README.md

-#  Learning by Exclusion: Evidential Contrapositive Learning for Zero-Shot Out-of-Distribution Detection
+#  LEARNING BY EXCLUSION: AN EVIDENTIAL CONTRAPOSITIVE FRAMEWORK FOR ZERO-SHOT OOD DETECTION

-This is the offical repository for our [ECL]
+This is the offical repository for our [ECF]

 ### Illustration